uhhhci/immersive-ngp/README.md

 ## Magic NeRF Lens

-* Avaliable on the magic-nerf-lens feature branch
+* Now avaliable on the [magic-nerf-lens](https://github.com/uhhhci/immersive-ngp/tree/magic-nerf-lens) feature branch.
+More update && tutorials to come ..

 * Checkout our [Magic NeRF Lens paper]( https://doi.org/10.3389/frvir.2024.1377245 ) to see how we merge a NeRF with a CAD model in VR for viewing large-scale scene with one-to-one real-world scale.